simonc/memfs/README.md

 ## Known issues

-* MemFs doesn't implement IO so FileUtils.copy_stream is still the original one
+* MemFs doesn't implement IO so methods like `FileUtils.copy_stream` and `IO.write` are still the originals.
+* Similarly, MemFs doesn't implement Kernel, so don't use a naked `open()` call.
+This uses the `Kernel` class via `method_missing`, which MemFs will not intercept.
-* Pipes and Sockets are not handled for now
+* Pipes and Sockets are not handled for now.

 ## TODO